The Proposition (2005 film)

 The Proposition is a 2005 Australian Western film directed by John Hillcoat and written by screenwriter and musician Nick Cave.
 It stars Guy Pearce, Ray Winstone, Emily Watson, John Hurt, Danny Huston and David Wenham.
-The film's production completed in 2004 and was followed by a wide 2005 release in Australia and a 2006 theatrical run in the U.S. through First Look Pictures.
+The film's production completed in 2004 and was followed by a wide 2005 release in Australia and a 2006 cinematic run in the U.S. through First Look Pictures.
 The film was shot on location in Winton, Queensland.